Kombu Ame : Classic Japanese Kelp Candy, like Soft Caramel Cubes

 Kombu, or kelp, is an edible seaweed commonly used to make soup stock in Japan.

-In fact, the seaweed is a crucial ingredient for Japanese cuisine.
-Not only does we use kombu as a food ingredient in our daily lives, but there also exist some snacks and candies that are made with the seaweed in Japan.
+In fact, the seaweed is a crucial ingredient in Japanese cuisine.
+Not only does we use kombu as a food ingredient in our daily lives, but there also exist snacks and candies that are made with the seaweed in Japan.

 The seaweed candy has a soft and chewy texture like soft caramel candies.
 Besides, it looks like a caramel cube though the color is quite different from that of caramel cubes.

-I think seaweed candies are unique to Japan, so it may be hard for you to eat the candy first, but Kombu Ame is really easy to eat with natural taste.
-Besides it’s not only healthy but also tasty.
+I think seaweed candies are unique to Japan, so it may be hard for you to eat the candy first, but Kombu Ame is really easy to eat with natural flavor.
+The seaweed candy is not only healthy but also tasty.

 You might think that the kelp candy is bland right after you start chewing it, but the more you chew the soft candy, the tastier it becomes.